 There are a variety of themes available, so take some time to browse through them all until you find the perfect one for your store.

-Next, you’ll want to add custom logos and images to help represent your brand in your store.
+Next, you’ll need to add a custom logo to help represent your brand.

 Apart from the theme customizer, you may also need to pay attention to the following settings under the Online store section in order to keep your store running smoothly: